RideWise

 4. Schedule Rides in Advance

 Uber Reserve locks in your fare at booking time, protecting you from morning surge.
-Lyft's Price Lock feature does the same for Lyft Pink subscribers.
-Scheduling the night before guarantees your price and ensures a driver is ready when you need one.
+Lyft lets you schedule rides in advance too, which reserves a driver for your pickup window.
+Scheduling the night before helps ensure a driver is ready when you need one.

 5. Find a Rideshare Buddy